ramonvanalteren/jenkinsapi-old/README.rst

  * Install artefacts to custom-specified directory structures
  * username/password auth support for jenkins instances with auth turned on
  * Ability to search for builds by subversion revision
- * Ability to add/remove/query jenkins slaves
+ * Ability to add/remove/query Jenkins slaves
+ * Ability to add/remove/modify Jenkins views

 Important Links
 ----------------